ksu-is/dbTxOutput/projectroadmap.md

 ## 🧩 Sprint 2: Initial Coding & File Output (In Progress)

 **Goal**: Build the MVP (minimum viable product) to extract Oracle data, convert it to JSON, and write it to a local file using Python.
+**Updated**:  Worked through checkpoint logic and implementing code skeleton.
+Final Sprint will complete the MVP.

 ### ✅ Task List